Alexandria Williams-Reich, LMSW

 In my work, I meet you where you are and validate your authority over your experiences and desires.
 Below is a non-exhaustive list of some of my practice areas of expertise & interest:

 Outside of mental health, I am an experienced sexual health educator, childbirth educator, and a doula in training.
-I love traveling, reading cheesy romance novels, rewatching The Office, King of the Hill, and Reba, and playing with my fur babies (2 chihuahuas and a cat but I’m begging my husband for another dog).
+I love traveling, reading, writing, cross-stitching, and spending time with my husband and our menagerie of pets.